Sound card based multimeter

 Before calibration is started, it is suggested to measure linearity and sensitivity of the LINE IN input.
 It can be easily done using voltage calibration circuit described below.

-To calibrate soundscope properly it is needed:
+To calibrate soundscope properly it is needed to prepare:

-• variable voltage/variable current source 1 to 15V DC/1A,
+• variable voltage/current source 1 to 15V DC/1A,

 • good potentiometer,

-• good multimeter, the best is digital one,
+• good multimeter, preferably digital one,

 • manual range switch properly set and connected with LINE IN input of sound card.